 Charitable gifts and personal gifts have different tax consequences for the giver.

 And if you’re age 70.5 or older, a qualified charitable distribution (QCD) can also benefit you.
 A QCD is a nontaxable distribution, up to $100,000 total, from an IRA directly to an eligible 501(c)(3) organization of your choice.
 It can count toward your required RMD for the year — and neither you nor the eligible charity will have to pay income taxes.
-It cannot be deducted but is accounted for by following the instruction for the IRS Form 1040 and does not impact either your itemized deductions or standard deductions (taxpayers who take the standard deduction generally cannot deduct their charitable gifts).
+It cannot be deducted, but it removes assets from your IRA that would otherwise be taxable when withdrawn, which reduces your taxable income, even for taxpayers who take the standard deduction and cannot deduct their itemized charitable contributions.

 However, once you give above that threshold to anyone, you may have to fill out an IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, to report the gift.
-Even then, you generally don’t have to pay taxes on it if you have not exceeded your lifetime exclusion amount.
+Even then, you generally don’t have to pay taxes on it if you have not exceeded your lifetime exclusion amount ($13.61 million in 2024).
 Personal gifts may also have income tax implications.
 For example, appreciated property held at death receives a step-up in basis, reducing capital gain taxes, so keep this in mind when considering whether to make personal gifts of appreciated property during your lifetime or leaving them for inheritance.

 What personal gifts are potentially subject to the gift tax?

-The general rule is that any gift may be subject to the gift tax.
-However, there are many exceptions to this rule.
-Generally, the following are subject to the gift tax:
+The general rule is that any gift either reduces your remaining lifetime exclusion amount, or is subject to the gift tax.
+However, there are many exceptions to this rule, including:

 - Tuition or medical expenses that are paid on behalf of someone else, as long as they are paid directly to the institution for services rendered.